Instagram, owned by Facebook, is the largest photo-sharing platform on the Internet.

 Instagram is a photo-sharing platform, and it’s a social channel, so people expect to see your face.
 If you consider yourself a savvy marketer though, you can get creative by hiring your friends to model products, or if you’ve got some sharp Photoshop skills, you can create awesomely manipulated photos that dazzle your fans.

-4. Utilize it as a branding channel to drive traffic to your blog.
+4. Utilize your branding channel to drive traffic to your blog.

 And because we’re focused on building a loyal and engaged following where you position yourself as a trusted authority, it’s best not to try to be too pushy with your marketing, at least until you have something of perceived value you can offer your fans.